daisy/math-a11y/docs/ms-math/recommended_jaws_settings.md

     2. Math Verbosity: Verbose

-6. Click “Apply”.
+6. Activate the “Apply” button

-7. Click “OK” to close the JAWS Settings Center
+7. Activate the “OK” button to close the JAWS Settings Center

 # To Copy a Math Expression with JAWS (MathCAT)